How To Reset Car Computer At Home

 Resetting the ECU with an OBD2 Scanner

-If you have access to OBD2 scanner DS300, you can reset the ECU electronically without disconnecting the battery.
+If you have access to the obd scanner professional DS300, you can reset the ECU electronically without disconnecting the battery.
 Here's how:

 1. Plug the OBD2 scanner into the OBD2 port, usually located under the dashboard.